nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 Geekeep shows an error message. <br>
 > Use case ends.

+2b.
+The starting date of the event is after the ending date.

+> 2b1.
+Geekeep shows an error message. <br>
+> Use case ends.

 **Use case: UC06 - `Mark a task as done`**

 MSS: